RuyiLi/qwiklinks/README.md

 ### Dashboard

 The qwiklinks extension provides a dashboard to manage your links.

-This dashboard is accessible by clicking the qwiklinks extension through the toolbar or through the options page (Extensions > Manage Extensions > Ellipsis on qwiklinks > Options).
-You can also open it in its own tab by opening the popup and pressing `[open in tab]`, or by going to the `qw _dash` qwiklink.
+1. Click the extension icon on the browser toolbar
+2. Use the `_dash` qwiklink (`qw _dash`)
+3. Open the extension's options page.

+### Errors

+If you see a red outline around your field

 - A red outline on a name field indicates that it is a duplicate.
+  - In the case of duplicate names, qwiklinks will use the first one.
 - A red outline on a url field indicates that it is an invalid URL.
-- If there are two links with duplicate names, qwiklinks will use the first one.
+Note that most URLs have to start with a valid protocol, like `https://`

 ### Import/Export